 The panel then turned to construing the claim terms itself.
 The words “modify” and “replacement” suggest that there must be an original phone number being replaced and having its caller ID data modified.
 Besides the claim language itself, the prosecution history supports this construction because those words were added to the claims as a narrowing amendment.
 For similar reasons, an “outbound call” must be an already existing call.

 Because the panel reversed the claim constructions, it vacated the judgment and remanded for a new trial.
 “On remand the district court may entertain a summary judgment motion of non-infringement.”
 If I were a betting man, I would say that the defendants are likely to win that motion.

 Lessons for Practice

-This case (despite being nonprecedential) is useful for arguing against a proposed plain-and-ordinary-meaning construction.
+Nobelbiz v.
+Global Connect (despite being nonprecedential) is useful for arguing against a proposed plain-and-ordinary-meaning construction.
 When doing so, focus on how the so-called “plain and ordinary meaning” does not actually resolve the scope of the claim, and raise the specter of a battle of the experts over claim construction at trial.